smmalavi/ceis/README.md

 Department of Electrical Engineering, Shahid Beheshti University, Tehran, Iran.

 This repository provides you with the Matlab codes for test #1 and test #2 of the above manuscript.
 The current and voltage data is loaded in the beginning of each test.
 I would refer you to the manuscript for the information about tests, and data.
-The Matlab codes compute the impedance spectra by using FFT, and by using system identification methods.
+The Matlab codes compute the impedance spectra by using FFT, and system identification methods.

 In test #1, a first-order Randles equivalent circuit model (ECM) is estimated.
 In test #2, the first- and second-order Randles ECMs are estimated and their accuracies are compared.